Åros, Søgne

-Åros is a village in Kristiansand municipality in Agder county, Norway.
+Åros is a village in Kristiansand Municipality in Agder county, Norway.
 The village is located along the river Søgneelva between the village of Høllen to the west and Langenes to the east.
 The west side of Åros reaches the Høllefjorden. Åros Feriesenter is a large recreational area along the fjord.
 It includes a camping facility and a beach area that is a popular attraction in the summer for residents and tourists alike. Årosskogen is the main residential neighborhood in the village.

-As a part of the greater Søgne urban area in Kristiansand, separate population statistics are not tracked for Åros.
-Altogether, the 5.87 km2 urban area has a population (2015) of 9,147 which gives it a population density of 1558 PD/km2.
+Åros is considered part of the urban area of Søgne, therefore separate population statistics are not tracked for Åros.
+Altogether, the 6.59 km2 urban area has a population (2025) of and a population density of 1736 PD/km2.